nemikor-solutions/blue-owl-core/INSTALLING.md

 > #### Note: these are ***Early Adopter Instructions***
 >
 > The following instructions are NOT what to expect in the final package.
 The final package will NOT require installing Node on the machines, and will NOT require editing a configuration file.
 A self-contained application will do all that with a graphical user interface.
-Only the initial installation on owlcms will remain, and this will also be simplified.
+>

+Starting with release 37.2 owlcms no longer requires an external MQTT server.
+It provides one.
+We need to configure the devices so they have the necessary software to run Blue Owl, and configure them to reach owlcms using MQTT.

-## Initial Installation on the owlcms server
+## Configuring the Device-hosting laptops

+> The devices need to be connected to a laptop that provides power over USB.
+Blue Owl runs on the laptop and controls the physical device, also over USB.
+>
+> **These steps are necessary  on each machine that will have devices connected to it**

 We will install two pieces of software, nvm and npm